latevaweb/laravel-query-updater/README.md

 ## Run tests

 sqlite is required.
-Install it on ubuntu using `sudo apt-get install php-sqlite3`
+Install it on ubuntu using `sudo apt-get install php7.4-sqlite3`.

+execute `vendor/bin/phpunit`